Filipino Inventions

 Source: filipino inventions and discoveries

-In the year 2000, Rolando dela Cruz developed a formula that could easily remove deeply grown moles or warts from the skin without leaving marks or hurting the patient.
+In 2000, Rolando dela Cruz developed a formula that easily removed deeply grown moles or warts from the skin without leaving marks or hurting the patient.
 The formula was made from cashew nut extracts (Anacardium occidentale), a common plant in the Philippines.
-This formula won a gold medal in the International Invention, Innovation, Industrial Design, and Technology Exhibition in Kuala Lumpur in the year 2000.
+This formula won a gold medal in the International Invention, Innovation, Industrial Design, and Technology Exhibition in Kuala Lumpur in 2000.

 12. Filipino-made Train

-Bryan Yuson, an electronics engineer, invented a Filipino-made train that will be running using renewable energy.
-The train has three charging systems; the solar panel, wind mill, and the pedals.
-According to Yuson, the energy from the three systems will be charged to the six batteries that is attached to the train and will power up two 24-volts motor to run the train.
+Bryan Yuson, an electronics engineer, invented a Filipino-made train that will run using renewable energy.
+The train has three charging systems: the solar panel, windmill, and pedals.
+According to Yuson, the energy from the three systems will be charged to the six batteries attached to the train and will power two 24-volt motors to run the train.

-This train was launched in Cebu City, Philippines, and if the Cebu City government could not have railways for trains, Yuson’s invention is also flexible—it can run in the highways via vehicle tires.
+This train was launched in Cebu City, Philippines.
+If the Cebu City government could not have railways for trains, Yuson’s invention is also flexible—it can run on highways via vehicle tires.

 13. The 3-in-1 fire truck